softcommerceltd/magento-profile-notification/USER_GUIDE.md

 ### API Connection Issues
 1. Look for patterns in error timing
 2. Check for "connection" or "timeout" in messages
-3. Verify PlentyMarkets API credentials
+3. Verify PlentyONE API credentials

 ## Troubleshooting